 The business name you select cannot be in use by any other corporation or LLC in the state.
 This is why it's so important to perform a CA Secretary of State business search before you begin your formation paperwork.

-It’s not enough for your CA LLC name to be unique.
-It also cannot be similar to the name of a corporation or LLC in California.
-For example, you cannot use the following factors to say your name is different from the name of another business:
+It’s not enough for your LLC name to be unique.
+It also cannot be similar to the name of another LLC or corporation in the state.
+Furthermore, you cannot use any of the following features for differentiation:

 Most states will not allow you to form LLCs with names that: